 - Nutritious, with no added fat

-- Perfect for salads, toast, or on top of a dish like Eggs Benedict
+- Great for salads, or toast, or atop a dish like Eggs Benedict

 Scrambled Eggs

-Scrambling eggs is a quick and easy method that results in soft and creamy curds.
-Start by cracking eggs into a bowl and whisk them together with salt and pepper.
-Heat a non-stick pan over medium-low heat, add a bit of butter, then pour in the eggs.
-Stir gently with a spatula until they are just cooked but still slightly runny for the best texture.
+One quick and easy method is scrambling the eggs to soft, creamy curds.
+Begin by cracking eggs into a bowl and whisking together with salt and pepper.
+Grease a non-stick pan with butter and heat it on medium-low before pouring in the eggs. for the best texture, stir gently with a spatula until they’re just done but still a little runny.

 Tips for Creamy Scrambled Eggs